hyperreality/hyperreality.github.com/_posts/2026-03-05-mrbeast-puzzles.md

 If the `R62 L39 R05` vault code from Stage 2 had unlocked the $1,000,000, I feel this would have been a satisfying ending.
 Whichever player managed to figure out the map constraints first, based on limited information, deserved the prize.

-Everyone is now stuck on the maddeningly vague "LAST PART" referenced in the answer phrase.

-Going against best practice learned from years of puzzles and capture the flag contests, there is no format given for the final answer.
-You would expect it to be a 6 part vault code, but if so it would certainly be solved by now, and a previous hint suggests there is something more than that.

-There are several photos on Mr Beast social media that could plausibly contain more of the answer.
-Nobody knows how many of these there are, what order they go in, or what other information should be included.
+Everyone then got stuck on the maddeningly vague `LAST PART` referenced in the answer phrase.
+There was no format given for the final answer.
+There were several photos on Mr Beast social media from "the start" that could plausibly contain more of the answer.
+But nobody knew how many of these there were, what order they went in, or what other information should be included.

 ![](/assets/mrbeast/rose.jpg)

-Maybe there is an elegant solution that snaps everything into place.
-And sure, it's a million dollars, it's not gonna be straightforward.
-But after thousands of people worked for weeks, motivated by life-changing money, making structured progress, it's a bit of a let down.
-I've been burned too many times before by overly guessy [puzzles that have no clear path forward](https://github.com/puzzlehunt/gsmgio-5btc-puzzle/issues/84) and have lost interest in this one.
+Finally, someone claimed the prize.
+Everyone was disappointed to learn the final answer, which related to the Instagram photo above.
+Take the the vault code, add `L73` from Rosé's shirt, then add on all the numbers in the background of the picture to get the final answer `R62L39R05L73606623093121200300`.

+Ultimately, you could have skipped the entire puzzle hunt, joined right at the end and lucked into the million by guessing this.
+On the positive side, at least there _was_ a winner this time, someone from the puzzle community who deserved it as much as anyone.